secure-analyst/NetworkLoadTest/README.md

 THE AUTHOR IS NOT RESPONSIBLE FOR ANY MISUSE, DAMAGE, OR LEGAL CONSEQUENCES.

 ## Features
-- HTTP GET Flood (with proxy support)
+- HTTP GET Flood (with proxy and random user agent support)
 - ICMP Flood (raw ICMP packet flooding)
 - TCP Flood (TCP connection exhaustion)
 - UDP Flood (UDP packet bombardment)